red-explosion/laravel-sqids/README.md

 ```

 > [!NOTE]
-> Please note this feature only works when using model Sqid prefixes.
+> In order to use this feature, you must use prefixes for your Sqids.

 ## Testing